-A single all-inclusive adults-only hotel in Istria, TUI Sensimar Medulin has 190 contemporary designed rooms and suites, outdoor saltwater pool, lovely public pebbly beach, a buffet restaurant, an a la carte Culinarium restaurant, a gym, and a small wellness area.
+A single all-inclusive adults-only hotel in Istria, TUI Blue Medulin has 190 contemporary designed rooms and suites, an outdoor saltwater pool, a lovely public pebbly beach, a buffet restaurant, an a la carte Culinarium restaurant, a gym, and a small wellness area.

-Although none of the hotels listed here is the best Croatia honeymoon all inclusive hotel, TUI Sensimar Medulin is as close as it gets.
+Although none of the hotels listed here is the best Croatia honeymoon all inclusive hotel, TUI Blue Medulin is as close as it gets.

-Since you won't find all inclusive hotels in Pula Croatia, TUI Sensimar Medulin is the closest Pula all inclusive you can stay at.
+Since you won't find all-inclusive hotels in Pula, TUI Blue Medulin is the closest Pula all inclusive you can stay at.